Connection and privileges needed¶

 Privilege refers to the operations that a system user is permitted to do in the database server.
 They are set at the database server and only apply to users in the database server.

 Permissions are those which permits a user to perform operations on the system, like reading, writing or executing on a certain directory or start/stop a system service.
 They are set at a system level and only apply to system users.

-Whether xtrabackup or innobackupex is used, there are two actors involved: the user invoking the program - a system user - and the user performing action in the database server - a database user.
+When xtrabackup is used, there are two actors involved: the user invoking the program - a system user - and the user performing action in the database server - a database user.
 Note that these are different users in different places, even though they may have the same username.

-All the invocations of innobackupex and xtrabackup in this documentation assume that the system user has the appropriate permissions and you are providing the relevant options for connecting the database server - besides the options for the action to be performed - and the database user has adequate privileges.
+All the invocations of xtrabackup in this documentation assume that the system user has the appropriate permissions, and you are providing the relevant options for connecting the database server - besides the options for the action to be performed - and the database user has adequate privileges.

 The database user used to connect to the server and its password are specified